 - Offering remediation, including periodic monitoring, and providing status reports as improvements are made.

-It’s safe to say that a qualified consultant is pretty thorough!
-When it comes to the list of accessibility barriers that are found this way, there’s no “maybe” about them, since they’ve been tested and verified by a human expert.
+It’s safe to say that a qualified accessibility partner is pretty thorough!
+When it comes to the list of disability barriers that are found this way, there’s no “maybe” about them, since they’ve been tested and verified by a human expert.

 That’s another advantage over automated compliance testing software, which often generates a list of “possible” barriers in addition to actual ones.
 This process may misidentify problems where none exist, causing confusion and wasted time.